erick-marin/vagrant-pyenv/README.md

 ![Open Project Folder](media/07-open-project-folder.png)

-Since the *MS Code* extensions that are installed in your host machine may not have been introduced on the remote side, customize and install the necessary extensions needed for your remote *VS Code* sessions.
+Since the *MS Code* extensions that are installed in your host machine may not have been introduced on the remote side, customize and install the necessary extensions needed for your remote *VS Code* session.

+If you decide to delete the Vagrant VM you generated,  all the contents within the synced folder will be saved locally.
+Generate the Vagrant VM again and the local folder will sync to VM's folder.

 ## Using `pyenv` to manage a Python project's virtual environment